nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **Extensions**

-* 2a.
-The patient with the entered name does not exist.
-      Use case ends.

 * *a.
 At any time, Ward admin chooses to cancel the deletion of patient.
     * a1.
 Patientist requests to confirm the cancellation.
     * a2.
 Ward admin confirms the cancellation.